private4920/private4920.github.io/matrix-overview.md

 ## Basic Structure

 A matrix is typically represented as a rectangular array of numbers, symbols, or expressions enclosed within brackets.
-It has rows and columns, and the size or dimensions of a matrix are described as "m x n," where "m" is the number of rows, and "n" is the number of columns.
+It has rows and columns, and the size or dimensions of a matrix are described as $m x n$ , where $m$ is the number of rows, and $n$ is the number of columns.

 For example, a 3x2 matrix might look like this: